GBH/delayed_job_progress/README.md

-# Delayed::Job Progress
+# DelayedJobProgress

-Extension for `DelayedJob` that allows better tracking of jobs!
+Extension for `Delayed::Job` that allows better tracking of jobs!

 ## Setup